3D Segmentation of Humans in Point Clouds with Synthetic Data

-\cvprsubsection{Pseudo Training Labels on Real Data} Besides the synthetic data with perfect labels, we can also use real training data even though it requires expensive and time-consuming capturing processes and produces less accurate labels, \ie, pseudo labels.
+Besides the synthetic data with perfect labels, we can also use real training data even though it requires expensive and time-consuming capturing processes and it produces less accurate, \ie \textit{pseudo,} labels.
 We use the recently released 3D human-scene interaction datasets EgoBody\cite{egobody} and BEHAVE\cite{behave}.
 BEHAVE includes sequences of individual humans interacting with a single object in a mostly empty scene.
 EgoBody features social interactions between two humans captured in more cluttered static scenes.
-Both datasets provide multi-view depth recordings from several Kinect sensors and come with carefully fitted SMPL\cite{smpl} or SMPL-X\cite{smplx} human body meshes.
-We obtain point clouds by backprojecting the Kinect depth into 3D and utilize the fitted body model parameters to obtain 3D human segmentation masks.
-Specifically, we obtain human body-part labels by selecting scene points under a fixed distance threshold to the fitted body mesh and assign each point to the closest body-part in the fitted body.
-We then follow the body part merging procedure described in \cref{sec:synthetic-data-generation} and obtain 15 body-part classes.
+Both datasets provide multi-view depth recordings from several Kinect sensors, and carefully fitted SMPL\cite{smpl} or SMPL-X\cite{smplx} human body models.
+We obtain point clouds by back-projecting the Kinect depth to 3D and utilize the fitted body model parameters to obtain 3D human segmentation masks.
+We obtain body-part labels by selecting scene points within a fixed distance (5 cm) from the fitted body mesh, and assign each point to the closest body-part in the fitted body.
+Please refer to sup. mat.
+Sec.~2 for more details.